 Knowing the condition of your car battery matters when you want to maximize its life.
 Test your battery’s output voltage level with a car battery tester to keep track of how well you’re maintaining it and if you’re due for a new one.

-6. Don’t Use Electronics When Idle
+6. Don’t Use Electronics While Idling

 Turn off functions like the radio or air conditioner when your engine isn’t running to put less wear and tear on your battery power.
 Extended periods of idling also can wear a battery down.

-7. Care for Your Car as a Whole
+7. Care for Your Whole Car

 No matter how well you maintain your car battery, you can’t always foresee when it may die.
 Learn more about roadside assistance and how it can help you in the event of an emergency.